jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 unless it found that the plan was unreasonable, that it was a deliberate attempt to evade the order of the Court, or that it was not equitably proper.
 Those standards—
 </p>
-<p>MR. JUSTICE JACKSON: This is the most definite one, what appears on page 186,
+<p><b>MR. JUSTICE JACKSON</b>: This is the most definite one, what appears on page 186,
 being the most definite thing that you have been able to devise? </p>
-<p>MR. RANKIN: We explored the possibility of more definite decrees, but experience seems to dictate that the more definite courts
+<p><b>MR. RANKIN</b>: We explored the possibility of more definite decrees, but experience seems to dictate that the more definite courts
 are, appellate courts, in trying to describe the activities of lower courts, the more often they are apt to not give them the opportunity to solve the problem in the best manner possible. </p>
 <p>We conceived that the position and the duty of this Court is to establish the
 broad general principles of what could be obtained, what the Fourteenth Amendment meant with regard to equality in the attendance of schools: that there could not be a distinction because of race. </p>
-<p>MR. JUSTICE FRANKFURTER: Am I right in assuming, if not in inferring—I do not
+<p><b>MR. JUSTICE FRANKFURTER</b>: Am I right in assuming, if not in inferring—I do not
 think I have the right to infer—but in assuming that the Government in its suggestions as to the kind of a decree is not dealing with these cases on the assumption that what is involved are just these individual children; but you have indicated a while ago that underlying your suggestions lies the assumption that these cases will settle a widespread problem, as indicated by both Mr. Davis